link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ### Dirty Read Phenomenon

-A **Dirty Read** occurs when a transaction reads uncommitted changes made by another transaction — essentially accessing **dirty records** in progress.
+A **Dirty Read** occurs when a transaction reads uncommitted changes made by another transaction, essentially accessing **dirty records** in progress.

 For example, consider two withdrawal transactions: